Prokash21/Prokash21.github.io/content/home/extracurricular.md

 ### Music
 <center><img src="media/Music.jpg" alt="" /></center>

 Everyone in my family is involved in music.
-Though I was initially pressured to learn, I eventually fell in love with it.<br> In 2013, I secured first place in classical music at the [Zila Shilpakala Academy](https://shilpakala.narsingdi.gov.bd/), Narsingdi, and overall won prizes in both school and national competitions, including Best Singer in Classical Music at Mohammadpur Thana ([College](https://sjs.edu.bd/new/index.php) time).<br>
+Though I was initially pressured to learn, I eventually fell in love with it.<br> In 2013, I secured first place in classical music at the [Zila Shilpakala Academy](https://shilpakala.narsingdi.gov.bd/), Narsingdi.
+Overall, I won prizes in both school and national competitions, including Best Singer in Classical Music at Mohammadpur Thana ([College](https://sjs.edu.bd/new/index.php) time).<br>
 As my fascination with different musical instruments grows, I've already learned to play more than 12 (you can find some of them pictured above), and I aspire to play every instrument that exists in the world.
 Here are a few moments from my performances in different programs at SUST.

 ### Sports
 <center><img src="media/Sports.jpg" alt="" /></center>

 Since childhood, I’ve loved playing sports, especially football.
-I started watching football because of Kaká, and I’ve been a ultra Real Madrid fan.
+I started watching football because of Kaká, and I’ve been an ultra Real Madrid fan.
 I played as a midfielder for the BMB team in the SUST Inter-Department Football Tournament 2023.<br>
 The picture on the left is from a match during BMB Sports Week 2022, and the one on the right was taken when we became runners-up in the BMB Champions League 2022.

 ### Reading Books